TN 83 (05-24)

 NOTE:

-Merely labeling the trust as a Medicaid payback trust, an OBRA 1993 payback trust, a trust established in accordance with 42 U.S.C. § 1396p, or an MQT is not sufficient to meet the requirements for this exception.
+Merely labeling the trust as a Medicaid payback trust, an OBRA 1993 payback trust, a trust established in accordance with 42 U.S.C. § 1396p, or a Medicaid Qualifying Trust (MQT) is not sufficient to meet the requirements for this exception.
 The trust must contain specific payback language whose effect is consistent with the requirements described above.
 An oral trust cannot meet this requirement.

 E. Allowable and prohibited expenses for special needs and pooled trusts established under section 1917(d)(4)(A) and (C) of the Act